Wasted vote: Example 1

-A majority of votes are wasted in a single-seat plurality election.
+A majority of votes are wasted in a single-seat plurality election due to the large number of votes cast for unelected candidates or the successful candidate taking many more votes than they need to win.
 Multi-seat constituencies reduce the number of wasted votes as long as proportional representation is used.
-(When used with winner-take-all systems, multi-member constituencies may still see the wasted vote exceed 50 percent.)
+(When used with plurality block voting or other winner-take-all systems, multi-member constituencies may see the wasted vote exceed 50 percent.)

 Example 2

 Consider an election where candidates A, B, C and D receive 6000, 3100, 2400 and 1701 votes respectively.
 This produces a total of 13201 valid votes where the majority is 6601.

 If this is an instant-runoff voting election for a single seat, no one has a majority of votes so Candidate D is eliminated and the votes for them are transferred.
 If over 600 of them go to A, A has a majority and is declared elected; if instead the vote transfer from D does not produce a majority winner, then C would be eliminated (or B if C's new vote total surpassed B's) and either A or B (or C) would have a majority and would be declared a winner.
 The wasted votes are: